To transform the health and lives of those in need through the love of Jesus Christ.

 We are able to provide qualifying patients with inexpensive medication.
 For just $5, patients receive medicine that they otherwise wouldn’t be able to afford.
 For more information about medication assistance and the Medication Assistance Program, contact us at firstname.lastname@example.org.

-Heartland provides families about a week’s worth of groceries every month.
+Heartland provides families about a week’s worth of groceries for healthy meals every month.
 Families can receive food once per month.

 Rent & Utility Assistance